Webperf-se/webperf_core/README.md

 Also need some MySQL stuff, but which libs differ on Macos and Linux.
 On PythonAnywhere.com it worked without any effort.

 ## Usage
-Open the terminal, enter folder and type 'python default.py' Also support arguments, 'python default.py id=1' to only test site with id 1.
+Open the terminal, enter folder and type *python default.py*
+Also support arguments, *python default.py id=1* to only test the site with id 1, and *python default.py cat=1* to only test the sites with 'category' set to 1.